Universitas Scientiarum - Ciencias

 In the OJS submitting processes, authors should include as separate files:

 ii) One file for each table (without legends) in the appropriate format (See the authors guidelines) here

 iii) One file for each figure in high resolution without legends,

 v) A cover letter in which the author explain the significance and novelty of the work, the problem that is being addressed, and the reason the manuscript fits in this journal (see a cover letter sample here ).Please, take into account that the cover letter is the first filter used by the editor to determine whether the manuscript should continue to peer-review or be rejected.

 Univ.
 Sci. publishes original (theoretical and experimental) and taxonomic articles in English that adhere to the standard rules of style and grammar of the language.
-Some times, by direct invitation, Univ.
-Sci. publish topical reviews written by experts.
+Sometimes, by direct invitation, Univ.
+Sci. publishes topical reviews written by experts.

 Original articles: Should report scientific research that significantly contributes to the study area and provides conclusions of interest and new scientific understanding to a diverse readership.
 Preference will be given to manuscripts presenting original and interdisciplinary methodological robustness.
 Authors must demonstrate and explicitly describe the contribution they make to the scientific community in relation to past research.